 This Frank Capra classic that has since become a Christmas tradition featured a four acre set that was assembled in three parts.
 Originally designed by art director Max Ree for the 1931 epic film Cimarron, the set featured a main street that stretched three city blocks (300 yards), complete with 75 stores and buildings and a residential neighborhood.
 Capra also had a working bank and a tree-lined center parkway added to the set, including 20 full grown oak trees.
 Pigeons, cats, and dogs were allowed to roam the massive set in order to give it a "lived-in feel."

-#48 on The Most Rewatchable Moviessee more on It's a Wonderful Life
+#46 on The Best Movies of All Timesee more on It's a Wonderful Life